ECasio/kyma/docs/02-get-started/04-trigger-workload-with-event.md

----
-title: Trigger a workload with an event
+# Trigger a workload with an event
----

 We already know how to create and expose a workload ([Function](02-deploy-expose-function.md) and [microservice](03-deploy-expose-microservice.md)).
 Now it's time to actually use an event to trigger a workload.